meisben/easyEEZYbotARM/README.md

 The arduino software uses ArminJo's ServoEasing library so that the motions of the servo motors are smooth and not sudden 'jolts'

 ## Configuration (of the physical arduino setup)
+Instructions for building a EEZYbotARM can be found here: http://www.eezyrobots.it/eba_mk2.html Chris Riley has a great step by step video of the EEZYbotARM mk2 on youtube: https://www.youtube.com/watch?v=R2MI-tpXyS4

 This is the reference setup using the 'easyEZZYbotARM' repository.
 The servo motors represent the servo motors mounted on the EEZYbotARM.
 The PCA9685 is a widely available low cost board designed by Adafruit.
+The battery pack could be replaced by any DC power source < 6 volts.

 ![fritzingDiagram](images/fritzingDiagram.png)
 This diagram is created using Fritzing.
 The Fritzing files can be found at '/fritzing_files'

-Instructions for building a EEZYbotARM can be found here: http://www.eezyrobots.it/eba_mk2.html

 ## Guidance on use